 of MICRA: the $250,000 cap has no provision that accounts for inflation; it is

-the same in 2013 as it was when it was when the law was passed in 1975.
+the same dollar amount this year as it was when the law was passed in 1975.

 Learn more about Damages